Junaid1240651/Junaid1240651/README.md

 Gmail: jk1240651@gmail.com
 LinkedIn: https://www.linkedin.com/in/junaid-khan-11204b196

 Feel free to explore my repositories and don't hesitate to reach out if you have questions or want to collaborate on exciting projects.
-Let's code something amazing together! 💻✨
+Let's code something amazing together!. 💻✨